MediciHouse07/Learning_Records/micro_economic_mit.md

 - demand curve is correctly labeled
 - in general if you change a price one good, all goods demand will change

+2022/06/19

+REW
+1000<->2000

+- what determins the demand curve
+- elasticity determins the demand curve
+- discrete Q0 and P0
+- insulin
+- perfect substitues, strategic substitues
+- nothing and all eitire market
+- the more substitutable, the more elastic
+- change of income, and ow it affect demand curve
+- figure 4 4
+-

 # Lecture 5

 2022/05/30: